QUESTION: How many viewpoint characters can I use? And must I have the bad guy’s point of view?

-In STAR-CROSSED, I used six POVs because my story was so complex, and the novel was big enough at around 130,000 words to allow so many characters.
+In STAR-CROSSED, I used six POVs because my story and worldbuilding were so complex, and the novel was big enough at around 130,000 words to allow so many characters.
 One of the POVs was my villain.

-If the antagonist doesn't have a POV, the reader will still get a sense of the person because of what he does.
+In a plot where you have an antagonist, you don’t need to include his POV.
+The reader will still get a sense of the person because of what he does.

 If this person's crimes are methodical, this gives the reader a bit of information about him.
 If he cuts off the victims' fingers with a surgical knife, the reader learns something else about him.